any-migrate/any-migrate/README.md

    * On disk (mostly used for testing - make sure to backups!).
    * RDBM (MySQL/PostgresQL).
    * Cassandra.
- * Pluggable system for migration "migrators".
+ * Pluggable system for migration _migrators_.
 Examples will be:
    * Executing a script.
    * Executing an SQL command on a server.
    * Executing shell command.